-And yet, after the Flint, Michigan scandal where as many as 8,000 children under six are being poisoned by unsafe levels of lead in the water supply (and no doubt, countless pets who haven’t even been mentioned), we’re learning that unsafe levels of lead are still in the drinking water in city after city across the US.
+And yet, after the Flint, Michigan scandal where as many as 8,000 children under six are being poisoned by unsafe levels of lead in the water supply … we’re learning that unsafe levels of lead are still in the drinking water in city after city across the US.

 Mercury Poisoning Symptoms